 \subsection{Magnetization measurements}

-Temperature ($T$) dependences of the magnetization along the b-axis are shown in Fig. 2(a).
-The measurements were performed in different four $T$-processes after applying a field of 3 Oe at the paramagnetic temperature 350 K: (A) the cool-down process from 350 K; (B) the warm-up process after cooling the sample down to 55 K ($> \TN$); (C) and (D) the warm-up processes after cooling the sample down to 5 K and 35 K ($< \TN$), respectively.
-Sharp increase of the magnetization at $T^*$ was observed in all processes, however, the size of the magnetization in the first intermediate phase ($\TN < T < T^{\ast}$) remarkably depends on the $T$-process.
-The magnetizations in the processes (A) and (B) are almost same as well as those in the processes (C) and (D) are.
-Surprisingly, the magnitudes of the magnetization in the latter processes, in which the sample has been once cooled below $\TN$, are about three times larger than those in the former processes, in which the sample has not been cooled below $\TN$.
-These results clearly indicate a quite peculiar temperature hysteresis, namely, the magnetization along the b-axis in the first intermediate-temperature phase is strongly enhanced when the sample has undergone the low-temperature helimagnetic state once.
-On the other hand, the magnetizations in all processes collapse in the low-temperature helimagnetic phase ($T < \TN$), the second intermediate-temperature phase ($T^{\ast} < T < \Tc$), and the high-temperature paramagnetic phase ($T > \Tc$).
+The temperature ($T$) dependences of the magnetization along the $b$-axis in various processes are shown in Fig.~\ref{fig:b-axis}(a).
+The measurements were performed using four different $T$ processes after applying a field of 3\,Oe at 350\,K well above $\Tc$: (A) a cool-down process from 350\,K, (B) a warm-up process after cooling the sample down to 55\,K ($> \TN$), and (C) and (D) warm-up processes after cooling the sample down to 5 and 35\,K ($< \TN$) [see Fig.~\ref{fig:b-axis}(b)].
+A sharp increase in the magnetization was observed at $T^*$ in all four processes.
+Moreover, a marked dependence of the size of the magnetization in the intermediate phase ($\TN < T < T^{\ast}$) on the $T$ process was observed.
+The magnetizations in the processes (A) and (B) are almost the same.
+Similarly, those in the processes (C) and (D) are almost the same.
+Surprisingly, the magnitudes of the magnetization in the latter processes, in which the sample has been cooled below $\TN$ once, are about three times larger than those in the former processes, in which the sample has not been cooled below $\TN$.
+The unusual temperature hysteresis observed indicates that the magnetization along the $b$-axis in the IT phase is strongly enhanced after the sample has undergone a low-temperature helimagnetic phase once.
+In contrast, the magnetizations in all the processes collapse in the LT phase ($T < \TN$), HT phase ($T^{\ast} < T < \Tc$), and paramagnetic phase ($T > \Tc$).